Industrial Hemp

 Hemp and Marijuana

 The confusion between industrial hemp and marijuana is based on the visual similarities of widely differentiated varieties of plants.
 By definition, industrial hemp is high in fiber and low in active tetrahydrocannabinol (THC), the psychoactive ingredient in marijuana that makes some cannabis varieties a valued drug.
-In the United States this distinction is made by strictly regulating the THC levels of industrial hemp, requiring it to be less than 0.3 percent.
-It is considered marijuana if the concentration over 0.3 percent THC.
-(AMS)
+Canada and the European Union maintain this distinction by strictly regulating the THC levels of industrial hemp, requiring it to be less than 0.3 percent, compared to THC levels of between 3 to 30 percent in marijuana.

 Most pro-hemp initiatives in the United States are now focused on defining and distinguishing between industrial hemp and marijuana.
 Some pro-hemp supporters would like to move the control of U.S. hemp production from the DEA to the USDA.
 Proponents of legalizing hemp also argue that new technology to distinguish THC levels both in the field and from the air will allow for adequate production enforcement.